jamilAbbas/caremerge_test/README.md

 # caremerge_test
 Clone the repository and install the dependencies.
+Run `npm run dev` to start the server.

 ## Testing implementations
 Please check the routes/title.js file and test each function by uncommenting the routes.